jw-lin/cbeam/docs_source/propsettings.rst

 Given this information, the code will apply a change of basis to each degenerate mode group which minimizes rotation with :math:`z`.

 What if the mode degeneracies are not consistent through the waveguide?
 As far as I can tell, this is pretty tricky to simulate, especially in cases where eigenvalues split and converge repeatedly.
 Thus, my official advice (for now) is to break up such a waveguide into regions in :math:`z` where the degeneracy structure is consistent, and perform the characterizations and propagations in parts.
+See :doc:`PL19` for an example.

 accessing the data
 ^^^^^^^^^^^^^^^^^^^